andybbruno/TSXor/README.md

     ./csv_to_bin.o path/to/MY_DATASET.csv

-Please note: the first column will be interpret as the timestamp, the rest will be interpret as values.
+Please note: the first column will be interpreted as the timestamp, the rest will be interpreted as values.